The Art of Holding Space

 more about my background

-I have worked as a facilitator working with youth ages 11-21 and adults since.
-2003.
-I’ve worked as a Teaching Artist in Chicago Public Schools with Silk Road Rising Theatre Company, Victory Gardens, Columbia College’s Center for Community Arts Partnerships, Insight Arts and the Shanti Foundation for Peace.
+I have 20 years of experience working as a facilitator with youth ages 11-21 and adults.
+My journey began with a work study job in college with Y.O.U.
+Inc. Along the way I have worked as a Teaching Artist in Chicago Public Schools with Silk Road Rising Theatre Company, Victory Gardens, Columbia College’s Center for Community Arts Partnerships, Insight Arts and the Shanti Foundation for Peace.
 I’ve also worked as a program coordinator and youth worker with the Howard Area Community Center alongside several public and charter schools and have guest facilitated at Smith College and North Park University.
-I currently have a private healing practice and work with teenagers and adults both 1:1 and in groups to support the process of embodiment and healing.
+I currently have a private healing practice and work with teenagers and adults both 1:1 and in groups to support the process of embodiment, developing creative practices and healing.

 Learn more about my training here.